US moves to force recall of 52 million air bag inflators that can explode and hurl shrapnel

 Messages were left Tuesday seeking comment from ARC.
 The company maintains that no safety defect exists, that NHTSA’s demand is based on a hypothesis rather than technical conclusions, and that the agency has no authority to order a parts manufacturer to announce recalls.

-NHTSA is trying to force ARC to recall inflators in driver and passenger front air bags from at least a dozen automakers.
+NHTSA wants ARC to recall inflators in driver and passenger front air bags from at least a dozen automakers.
 Neither ARC nor the auto industry has released a full list of vehicle models with the kind of air bag inflators that have exploded.
 But at least 25 million of the 284 million vehicles on U.S. roads are believed to contain them.

 Owners of vehicles made by at least a dozen automakers — Chevrolet, Buick, GMC, Ford, Toyota, Stellantis, Volkswagen, Audi, BMW, Porsche, Hyundai and Kia — are left to wonder anxiously whether their vehicles contain driver or front passenger inflators made by ARC.